Building Bridges to Cross the Generation Gap at Work

-Older generations want their employees to invest and show their commitment first – before they’ll consider returning the investment.
+Older generations want their employees to invest.
+They want them to show their commitment first before they’ll consider returning the investment.
 They expect youngsters to get to work on time, pay attention while they are there, and get the job done.

-So, it seems that the gap is not so much a generational gap, as it is a cultural gap.
+It seems that the gap is not so much a generational gap.
+It appears it is a cultural gap.

-Perhaps if we spend more time learning from each other, instead of bemoaning the differences and perceived shortcomings, we can make sure the future will benefit from the present.
+Perhaps if we spent more time learning from each other instead of focusing on the differences and perceived shortcomings, we can ensure the future benefits from the present.